shearerp/shearerp.github.io/_posts/2022-01-01-grokking-linked-list-reversal.md

 2. When `C` points to null, `A = C.next` will throw an error.
 So we have to check if `C` is null before doing that assignment.

-3. After we finish, set the reversed list's head to `P`.
+3. After we finish, set the reversed list's new head to `P`.

 Just for fun, we also change `P, A, C` to the more descriptive `prev, cur, after` and squish the reassignments into some nice little one-liners.